-- 1. All surfaces, handles, toilets and shared equipment will be cleaned regularly.
-2. Gloves will be worn by all cleaning staff - 3.
-Where needed, resources will be rotated and left to de-contaminate for 3 or 4 days after cleaning to reduce the risk of indirect transmission - 4.
-Soft furnishings and soft / cloth toys will be removed from use in classrooms - For individual and very frequently used equipment, such as pencils and pens, staff and pupils should have their own items. - Classroom based resources, such as books and games, can be used and shared within the bubble.
+- For individual and very frequently used equipment, such as pencils and pens, staff and pupils should have their own items. - Classroom based resources, such as books and games, can be used and shared within the bubble.
 These should be cleaned regularly, along with all frequently touched surfaces. - Resources that are shared between classes or bubbles, such as sports, arts, and science equipment should be cleaned frequently.
 When sharing equipment between different bubbles, you should either: - clean it before it is moved between bubbles allow them to be left unused for a period of 48 hours (72 hours for plastics) - Pupils and teachers can take books and other shared resources home, although unnecessary sharing should be avoided.
 Similar rules on hand cleaning, cleaning of the resources and rotation should apply to these resources

-Remaining level of risk Consider level of risk following use of control measures нідн MEDIUM LOW NEGLIGIBLE
+Remaining level of risk Consider level of risk following use of control measures HIGH MEDIUM LOW NEGLIGIBLE

+Identify hazard

-Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards
+Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards

+13.Risk of illness of vulnerable staff and family members through direct and indirect transmission of the virus

+Existing loval of rick EXISTINE ievei UI 115K

+Consider current level of risk

+HIGH MEDIUM LOW NEGLIGIBLE

+Control measures

-13. Risk of illness of vulnerable staff and family members through direct and indirect transmission of the virus Existing level of risk Existing level of risk Consider current level of risk HIGH M IEDIUM LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - add appropriate detail about the type and location of controls
+List your control measures required to reduce risk - add appropriate detail about the type and location of controls